alchermd/goat/docs/notes.md

 On "Unit Tests Versus Integrated Tests, and the Database"

-> It’s OK to ignore this distinction for now—​we have two types of test, the high-level functional tests which test the application from the user’s point of view, and these lower-level tests which test it from the programmer’s point of view.
+> It’s OK to ignore this distinction for now—we have two types of test, the high-level functional tests which test the application from the user’s point of view, and these lower-level tests which test it from the programmer’s point of view.

+On Working State to Working State:

+> Our natural urge is often to dive in and fix everything at once… but if we’re not careful, we’ll end up [...] in a situation with loads of changes to our code and nothing working.

+On splitting work out into small, achievable tasks

+> Sometimes this means starting with "boring" work rather than diving straight in with the fun stuff, but you’ll have to trust that YOLO-you in the parallel universe is probably having a bad time, having broken everything, and struggling to get the app working again.

+On YAGNI:

+> Avoid the temptation to write code that you think might be useful, just because it suggests itself at the time.